randyp/jdbj/README.md

 #### Why?
 Other jdbc convenience libraries follow the "create statement, bind parameters, execute query, map results" pattern that we inherited from older procedural code.
 For many web applications we've found a better pattern: "specify query, specify results mapper, bind parameters, execute query".
 We get to reuse steps 1-2 across most requests and only do the minimum amount of query building for each request.

+In addition, many other convenience libraries try to hide the binding code behind annotations and reflection.
+A different pattern (not necessarily better) is to expose the binding while hiding the PreparedStatement behind a PreparedColumn.

 #### Guiding Principles
 * No *connection handles* - just use the Connection as an argument
 * Bubble up the SQLException, or wrap if not possible (eg. java.util.Stream#tryAdvance)